E4S

 Next, assume that your pupil is a circle of 5mm diameter, and calculate the fraction of photons entering your eye from an LED 1 meter away that emits isotropically, i.e. with equal intensity in all directions.
 How would this fraction change if the distance was increase by a factor of two?

 Observe the LED from directly overhead (the “north pole”) then at a 90 degree angle (the “equator”) and notice that the actual LED emission is far from isotropic.
-The LED body, viewed from above, is not round but elliptical, as shown on page 9 of the datasheet.
+The LED’s clear plastic body, viewed from above, is not round but elliptical, as shown on page 9 of the datasheet.
 Is the brightness along the equator different when you look at the short or axis of this ellipse?

-Figure 5 of the datasheet shows that the LED photons are emitted within a narrow range of wavelengths centered around 620 nanometers (nm).
+Figure 5 of the datasheet shows that the green LED photons are emitted within a narrow range of wavelengths centered around 530 nanometers (nm).

-Combine the factors above to estimate the rate of 620nm photons entering your eye, per second, at an 80 degree viewing angle, as a function of distance from the LED in meters.
+Combine the factors above to estimate the rate of 530 nm photons entering your eye, per second, at an 80 degree viewing angle, as a function of distance from the LED in meters.
 Assume that the LED is always on for the purposes of this calculation, i.e. you do not need to account for the on/off toggle.
-Modify your program to calculate and print the rates at 2,4,6,…,40 meters (even values only).

 Find a dark location and determine the distance at which you can just barely detect the blinking LED with your eye.
 What is your corresponding detection threshold rate in photons per second?
 Note that the human eye can detect single photons under special conditions but your experiment will likely be limited by the ambient light levels.